TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 :file:`ext_typoscript_setup.typoscript`
 ---------------------------------------

-Preset TypoScript setup.
-Will be included in the setup section of all TypoScript templates.
+Preset `TypoScript`:pn: setup.
+Will be included in the setup section of all `TypoScript`:pn: templates.

 .. warning::